jscutlery/convoyr/README.md

 }
 ```

 The response is accessible through piping the `next` function.
-Here you can transform the response event stream as well.
+Here you can transform the response stream as well.

 ### Conditional handling